prototypefund/Digital_Bargeld-docs/dev-wallet-wx.rst

 Internationalisation
 --------------------

-Strings in the JavaScript code are internationalised using the following functions,
+Strings in the JavaScript code are internationalised using the following functions:

 - *i18n*: translate string with arbitrary arguments, the result is returned as string.
 .. code-block:: js

-  i18n`You have ${n} coins.
+  i18n`You have ${n} coins.`

 - *i18n.parts*: Interpolate i18nized values with arbitrary objects.
 Useful for example to include HTML elements.
 .. code-block:: js